BeyondTheClouds/enos/docs/benchmarks/index.rst

   :code:`workload` directory
 * :code:`enabled`: Whether to run this scenario
 * :code:`args`: Any parameters that can be understood by the rally scenario
+* :code:`plugin`: must be the path to the plugin.
+The path is relative to the workload directory

 Shaker
 ------